Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 * The backround colour will be the muted pale blue of #D9E6F3.
 * The font chosen will be Roboto.
+* The 'coherent visual display' will be provided by the MaterializeCSS framework.

 ## Features